HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-c-bridge.md

 Another more robust approach is to use [CMake](https://cmake.org/), generating a makefile based on the local operating system configurations.

+This compilation would be necessary for each kind of environment where the Headless Wallet will be run.
+For this first version, our focus will be compiling it to [run on Alpine Linux 3.14](https://github.com/HathorNetwork/hathor-wallet-headless/blob/master/Dockerfile), the version used by [our public dockerized application](https://hub.docker.com/r/hathornetwork/hathor-wallet-headless).

+### Code Delivery
+On environments where this HSM communication will happen, the executables should be moved to the main Headless Wallet application folder, to ensure they will be accessible by the running Node.js process within its docker environment.

+Since the usage of this kind of device is a niche of large corporate partners, this should be implemented initially in a dedicated `Dockerfile` for HSM-enabled clients, ensuring a reproducible environment for both tests and production code.

 ### Sample code
 Sample code for signing a transaction:
 ```c